Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Introduction

 1) We propose See-NeRF, a sensor-physics grounded framework that uses events to compensate for the scene dynamics to learn a sharp HDR 3D representation from single-exposure blurry LDR images in extreme lighting scenes.

-2) We introduce a 2D pixel-wise RGB mapping field and a latency-aware photometrically calibrated event mapping field to bridge the discrepancy between physical radiance values and sensor measurements.
+2) We introduce a physically grounded RGB CRF model and a latency-aware photometrically calibrated event CRF model to bridge the discrepancy between physical radiance values and sensor measurements.

 3) We collect both synthetic and real datasets for training and testing.
-The results show that our method achieves the best performance on both ERGB-based deblurring and HDR novel view synthesis tasks.
+The experiment results show that our method achieves the best performance on both ERGB-based HDR and deblurring novel view synthesis tasks.